jeremyrsellars/no-new-legacy/posts/2018-09-11 Generative Testing Properties.md

 categories : ["Programming", "Craft"]
 ---

 From the plain English root verbs of "generative testing", we can surmise there are at least two actions to explore: 'generate' and 'test'.
-In a nut shell, the actions are
+In a nutshell, the actions are

-1. Generate some random test cases
+1. Generate some random test cases.
 2. Check that the software works.

 For this post, let's start with the more familiar part: _testing_.